Starting at University can be a daunting time. There are new systems to navigate, unknown terminology to learn and new ideas to consider and explore.

 There are a number of areas within UWA where help is available for students.

 The UWA Student Guild has a long history of support and advocacy for the student population.
-Become a Guild member when you enrol to maximise your access to these services.
+All students have access to these services.

 Each faculty has Faculty Advisers and programs tailored for students within the faculty.
 It is important that you seek the assistance of these staff if you are experiencing difficulty during semester.